Introduction

 How EDR Works Behind the Scenes

-- Data Collection – EDR collects endpoint data in real time, including logins, file movements, and application behavior.
+- Data Collection – Captures endpoint data in real time, including logins, file movements, and application behavior.

-- Threat Detection – It uses AI and behavior analytics to identify patterns that resemble known attack tactics.
+- Threat Detection – Uses AI and behavior analytics to identify attack patterns.

-- Remediation and Reporting – Finally, EDR helps remove the threat and restore normal operations while keeping detailed incident reports.
+- Remediation and Reporting – Removes threats and restores operations with detailed incident reports.

-This continuous cycle of monitoring and responding makes EDR one of the most powerful defenses against modern cyber threats.
+This cycle makes EDR a powerful defense against modern cyber threats.

 Hidden Threats That EDR Can Detect

-- Fileless Malware – Attacks that use legitimate system tools like PowerShell to execute malicious commands.
+- Fileless Malware – Uses legitimate tools like PowerShell to execute malicious commands.

 - Ransomware – Detects encryption activity patterns before files are locked.

-- Insider Threats – Identifies unusual employee activity like unauthorized data access.
+- Insider Threats – Flags unusual employee activity such as unauthorized data access.

-- Zero-Day Exploits – Spots behaviors typical of new, unpatched vulnerabilities.
+- Zero-Day Exploits – Identifies behaviors of unpatched vulnerabilities.

-- Lateral Movement – Detects attackers moving from one device to another within a network.
+- Lateral Movement – Detects attackers moving between devices within a network.

 Real-Time Detection and Automated Response